massimocaprinali/cloud-foundry-public/buildpackSupport.md

 ## Built-in community buildpacks
 {: #built-in_community_buildpacks}

-The following built-in Community Buildpacks are provided by the Cloud Foundry Community:
+The following built-in community buildpacks are provided by the Cloud Foundry Community:

 * Tomcat
 * PHP